Wav2PWN/Wav2PWN-Project/README.md

 # How to Run
 ## Download LibriSpeech Dataset
-To run this project, you will need a set of clean original audio samples.
+We use the LibriSpeech dataset as the original clean speech dataset, so before running the program, you need to download the LibriSpeech dataset first.
 We recommend using the LibriSpeech test-clean subset.

 🔗 Download Link
 Official site: http://www.openslr.org/12